ApprenticeAI/frapy/docs/topics/commands.rst

 Using the ``frapy`` tool
 =========================

-You can start by running the Scrapy tool with no arguments and it will print some usage help and the available commands::
+You can start by running the Frapy tool with no arguments and it will print some usage help and the available commands::

-    Scrapy X.Y - no active project
+    Frapy X.Y - no active project

     Usage:
       frapy <command> [options] [args]

     Available commands:
       crawl         Run a spider
-      fetch         Fetch a URL using the Scrapy downloader [...]
+      fetch         Fetch a URL using the Frapy downloader [...]

-The first line will print the currently active project if you're inside a Scrapy project.
+The first line will print the currently active project if you're inside a Frapy project.
 In this example it was run from outside a project.
 If run from inside a project it would have printed something like this::

-    Scrapy X.Y - project: myproject
+    Frapy X.Y - project: myproject

     Usage:
       frapy <command> [options] [args]